-Bacon, a Democrat, was the representative for New York's 15th congressional district from 1891 to 1893.
+Bacon was the representative for New York’s 15th congressional district and was a Democrat.
+He served from 1891 to 1893.

 From Dec 1886 to Mar 1893, Bacon missed 433 of 727 roll call votes, which is 59.6%.
 This is much worse than the median of 34.2% among the lifetime records of representatives serving in Mar 1893.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1886-Mar 1887||103||31||30.1%||69th|

 |Dec 1887-Feb 1888||39||24||61.5%||95th|

 The information on this page is originally sourced from a variety of materials, including: